sawwheet/sawwheet.com/content/posts/zion-ragnar-relay.md

 Then I did the Ragnar Relay.
 There were not any vikings there, it is a decieving name.

-What a Ragnar Relay is, is a trail race between teams.
+A Ragnar Relay is a trail race between teams.
 Each team is composed of 8 members (unless you are extreme, then you can do 4) and each person has to run 3 loops: 7mi, 4mi (with 700ft elevation gain), 4mi (with much less elevation gain).
 This totals 15-16 mi.
-Only one person runs on the team runs at a time, and there are no breaks once you start.
+Only one person on the team runs at a time, and there are no breaks once you start.
 That means that everyone ends up running in the middle of the night at least once.
 I ran around 11pm and again at 5:30 am.
 The night run was super cool.
 I loved the cool breeze, the stars, and the lack of a brutal sun beaming down on